 7.a.
-Use only compressed gas cylinders containing the correct shielding gas for the process used and properly operating regulators designed for the gas and pressure used.
+Use only compressed gas cylinders containing the correct shielding gas for the process used and properly operating regulators designed for the gas and seed All bases fittings at c should be suitable for pressure used.
 All hoses, fittings, etc. should be suitable for the application and maintained in good condition.